 At their very core, they are these business products that are best designed to address a particular requirement in an appealing, easy-to-consume manner.
 The more people use API, larger is going to be its impact.

-If a specific set of APIs gains rapid prominence, for instance, payment processing API that can be used in the mobile apps, then it is possible for the providers to address that demand sans any performance issues & easily scale products.
+Scale: If a specific set of APIs gains rapid prominence, for instance, payment processing API that can be used in the mobile apps, then it is possible for the providers to address that demand sans any performance issues & easily scale products.

-The developer portal is required to give developers seamless access to the APIs, enabling them to communicate with the other developers and with API host which helps them in learning how to best utilize the API.
+Developer portals: Developer portal is required to give developers seamless access to the APIs, enabling them to communicate with the other developers and with API host which helps them in learning how to best utilize the API.
 It also enables the providers to learn from the community and get a better understanding of it.
 This will help in driving positive business results for each of the individuals involved.

-The current market is evolving and the vendor landscape is rapidly changing with traditional technology firms acquiring API management platforms that help them in making their overall integration offerings way more appealing.
+Stability: The current market is evolving and the vendor landscape is rapidly changing with traditional technology firms acquiring API management platforms that help them in making their overall integration offerings way more appealing.
 Thus, at times navigating through this environment can be quite complex.

-APIs can greatly contribute to the organization’s digital vision and this one vital factor makes it enough to embrace & execute an API strategy.
+Accountability: APIs can greatly contribute to the organization’s digital vision and this one vital factor makes it enough to embrace & execute an API strategy.

-To attain efficiency & effectiveness, you need tools that help in managing processes for developing, designing, publishing, deploying, versioning & governing APIs.
+Documentation and Lifecycle: To attain efficiency & effectiveness, you need tools that help in managing processes for developing, designing, publishing, deploying, versioning & governing APIs.
 The procedure can turn complex and error-prone in case it is attempted by a tool that is not designed for the APIs.

-An API layer does the job of effectively extracting the data required from the backend systems and makes data consumption easy.
+Dual-Speed IT: An API layer does the job of effectively extracting the data required from the backend systems and makes data consumption easy.
 This way it removes any divergences hindering innovations, like web, mobile, or any other.

 Final Note: As you move ahead with the API enablement, it is advised to start considering APIs as collaborative products help to enhance business revenue.
 It can be considered as a board-level move beyond technological development and it is a new way to work and create value from outside in, and it demands commitment both from IT and business.
 Next, for driving quick wins, you require identifying & understanding key use cases, and then implement them and learn from them.
 Recognize the areas that business could be missing out on and find where the new players are doing well and where exactly you can use the data best for the business.
 Once you do that you are ready to garner huge success.